 University of CalgaryDr.
 Kirton's Website

 A BCI is a device that allows a computer to read brain activity and use it to interact with the computer.
-This technology can be used to create robotic arms and wheelchairs controlled by someone’s brain, but requires extensive brain-training, which kids with cerebral palsy are often not willing to do.
+This technology can be used to create robotic arms and wheelchairs controlled by someone’s brain, but requires extensive brain-training, which is often challenging for kids with cerebral palsy.
 This project is proposing to develop a BCI video game that could make this training more interesting and accessible to kids.

 Fun fact: While not Branch Out funded research, the PI that developed the exoskeleton technology for the world cup began as a basic science project.
 The technology used in the currently funded study is in part the result of that basic science project from years ago.
 You never know when a question like: "can we interpret the brain's electrical activity?" will lead to the question: "can we let children with cerebral palsy learn to walk?"

 This study seeks to develop a way for children's brains to communicate with computers so that kids suffering from motor disabilities, like cerebral palsy, can eventually use technology to regain their functional independence.
 Until then, they get the joy of being able to play a video game with their mind.

 Additional NeuroCAM content coming soon!